The long way towards resilience - Part 2

 When to use

 Such a setup is okay if you are in a non-safety-critical context and your IT system landscape consists mainly of monolithic, isolated systems that communicate via batch interfaces with each other.
-I will discuss this evaluation in more detail in the next post (link will follow) in conjunction with the discussion of the blind spot of this setup.
+I will discuss this evaluation in more detail in the next post in conjunction with the discussion of the blind spot of this setup.

 When to avoid